Gross Domestic Product by Industry - Provincial and Territorial (Annual)

 Revisions and seasonal adjustment

 Preliminary estimates are released in the spring following the end of the reference period, and revised in the fall of the same year.
 The fall release also comprises revisions to the three previous years.
 Estimates are not normally revised again except when historical revisions are carried out, usually once per decade.
-Statistical revisions are carried out in order to incorporate the most recent information from surveys, taxation statistics, public accounts, censuses, etc., as well as new methodologies, data sources, concepts or definitions and the annual benchmarking process of the Input-Output Accounts.
+Statistical revisions are carried out in order to incorporate the most recent information from surveys, taxation statistics, public accounts, censuses, etc., as well as new methodologies, data sources, concepts or definitions and the annual benchmarking process of the Supply, Use and Input-Output tables.

 - Industry code concordances